hirengondhiya/HirenGondhiya_T1A1/README.md

 - TCP

-    Transmission control protocol (TCP) is a network communication protocol designed to send data packets over the Internet.

-    Transmission Control Protocol is one of the most used protocols in digital network communications and is part of the Internet protocol suite, commonly known as the TCP/IP suite.
-Primarily, TCP ensures end-to-end delivery of data between distinct nodes.
-TCP works in collaboration with Internet Protocol, which defines the logical location of the remote node, whereas TCP transports and ensures that the data is delivered to the correct destination.

-    Before transmitting data, TCP creates a connection between the source and destination node and keeps it live until the communication is active.
-TCP breaks large data into smaller packets and also ensures that the data integrity is intact once it is reassembled at the destination node.
+    The Transmission Control Protocol (TCP) is a set of rules created to communicate messages between computer systems via the Internet.
+It is one of the most commonly used protocols used by computer networks.
+The important feature of TCP protocol is that it is designed to make sure the data packets are transferred correctly between communicating devices over the network.

+    The way TCP works is that it first establishes a network path between the sender and the receiver, and then it makes sure that the link between the sender and receiver of the message is maintained until all the messages are exchanged.
+TCP breaks each message into small chunks, also called packets and then sends the chunks over the physical link as a sequence of packets, and finally, it reassembles the packets into a message at the destination.
+TCP also implements methods to make sure that the integrity of individual packets is maintained and the message reconstituted at the destination is exactly the same as it was originated at the source.

 - HTTP and HTTPS